CaliStyle/ng-intercom/README.md

 ### BETA VERSION

-`master` is now hosting the 1.0.0 beta version of `ng-intercom`.
+`master` is now hosting the 1.0.2 beta version of `ng-intercom-multi`.
 If you need to make changes to the latest stable version, please PR against `0.x.x`.
-If you need to use the last 0.x version, please run `npm install --save --save-exact ng-intercom@0.2`.

 If you find issues with this version, please file an issue as soon as possible so we can take a look at it.
 We appreciate your cooperation!